-I also write about culture, sport, and the environment for publications like Up Here Magazine, Edge YK, and Barista Magazine, and websites like The Otter,.
+I also write about culture, sport, recreation, and the environment for publications like Up Here Magazine, Edge YK, and Barista Magazine, and websites like The Otter,.

 “Rhizomes: An Interview with Jess Dunkin.”
 Blog post for niche-canada.org.
 20 June 2018.